Hoshaiah/demo-commit/cs-facts.md

 - **2025-12-29:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
 - **2025-12-30:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.
 - **2025-12-30:** The halting problem is undecidable: no general algorithm can tell if any program will stop.
+- **2025-12-30:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.